ErnestWong/SudokuSolver/README.md

   3. <b>Continuous feed detection feature</b>: currently only executes image processing when button is pressed.
 Could have a feature that continuously detects a sudoku puzzle and overlays the solution onto the preview.

-  4.<b>Rotation detection</b>: currently can detect a puzzle with a few degrees of rotation.
+  4. <b>Rotation detection</b>: currently can detect a puzzle with a few degrees of rotation.
 Could have a pre-processing feature that detects the angle of the rotation and rotates the image before using the image processing algorithms.